Event Dates

 The Event

-- Next Edition: Awaiting dates – Typically early February.
+- Next Edition: Awaiting dates, typically the first weekend in February.

 - Llum, meaning Light in Catalan, takes place in the Poblenou quarter, starting at the Disseny Hub Barcelona (Plaça de les Glòries).